Corporate Governance - Conduct

 Under the Regulation FD Policy, Hanesbrands’ directors (other than the Chief Executive Officer) generally are not designated or authorized to speak on behalf of Hanesbrands, except where such communication is intended to comply with requirements imposed upon them by law (including pursuant to the rules and regulations of the SEC and the listing standards of the New York Stock Exchange), or where such communication is pursuant to other stockholder communications policies of Hanesbrands.

-If a member of the Board communicates with a Regulation FD Person, the Chief Executive Officer, the Chief Financial Officer, the Vice President - Investor Relations, any Senior Manager of Investor Relations, or any Hanesbrands employee designated by such persons, must be present during the communications.
+If a member of the Board communicates with a Regulation FD Person, the Chief Executive Officer, the Chief Financial Officer, the Chief Investor Relations Officer, any Director or Senior Manager of Investor Relations, or any Hanesbrands employee designated by such persons, must be present during the communications.

 VIII.
 Misdirected Communications